 As a rule, Type 2 people are not quite as altruistic as they perceive their actions to be.
 In fact, they bring about a lot of good in their private and professional lives, but all of this is done against the backdrop of having their own Self-esteem to appreciate.
 People of Enneagram type 2 often make high demands on people close to them in terms of gratitude.
 This desire has an almost desperate character.
 If appreciation is not forthcoming, the type 2 becomes emotionally intrusive, which can disturb other people.

-The unfulfilled need for appreciation and recognition can drive the normally kind and quiet Type 2 to hysterical outbursts with irrational content.
-Type 2 is prone to burnout or depressive moods because he neglects his own physical and mental needs.
+The unfulfilled Need for appreciation and recognition can drive the normally so kind and quiet type 2 to hysterical outbursts with irrational content.
+Type 2 is prone to burn-out or depressive moods because he neglects his own physical and mental needs.

 People of the Enneagram Types 3 are focused on performance and personal success.
 They need the confirmation of their environment like the air they breathe.
 The idea of competition is always present, they want to be the best.
 Type 3 is willing to work hard for their goals.
 These may be professional or personal concerns, as it were.
 Type 3 works just as hard for a promotion as for a well-toned six-pack.